larpchronicles/rules/rules-topics/999_changelog.md

 ### Magic
 * All spells have been alphabetized within their ranks.
-* All defensive “Self/Other” spells are now merged into one spell.
+* All defensive "Self/Other" spells are now merged into one spell.
 * All defensive Resist spells are now Rank 4.
 * All defensive Reflect spells are now Rank 8.

 <u>Nature</u>
 * Treewalk is now based on steps rather than duration.
 If you cannot reach another tree, you must return to the tree of origin and are immediately set to DEAD and begin your death count.
-This change is to prevent abuse of the spell, and to bring it in line with other “teleport” style abilities.
+This change is to prevent abuse of the spell, and to bring it in line with other "teleport" style abilities.
 * Charm is now Command: Stun
 * Foebane Weapon no longer requires max body loss.
 * Command: Retreat has been replaced with Command: Kneel
 * Purify Food & Drink now removes ANY active effects.

 </u>Arcane</u>
-* “Elemental Doom” is now properly titled simply “Doom”
+* "Elemental Doom" is now properly titled simply "Doom"
 * Arcane Knockback renamed to Halt and updated to use the STOP THRUST effect.
 * Magic Short Weapon and Magic Long Weapon combined into single Conjure Weapon spell.